yasanglass/yasan-helper-android/README.md

 Context.getDrawableWithContext(resourceId: Int): Drawable?
 ```
-These functions use `ContextCompat` but you dont have to manually pass `Context`.
+These functions use `ContextCompat` but you dont have to manually pass `Context`

 ---
 **SharedPreferences helper functions**